 Peak season of lemons is April through August, though they can be available in the stores all around the year.
 Choose big, plump, firm fruits that feature heavy for their size.
 Choose vibrant, bright yellow fruits imparting fresh citrusy aroma that can be appreciated when you gently roll your finger over them.

 Avoid dark-green colored as they are immature and would not be as much juicy.
 Also, avoid those with dark spots, overtly soft or spongy as they tend to perish early.

 At home, store them in plastic pouch and place inside the refrigerator where they keep well for up to a week.
 Store freshly squeezed lemon juice inside the freezer compartment for later use.
 Store dried zest in cool, dry place in an air-tight glass container away from moisture.

 Wash them in cold water just before using.
-Scrub gently if using the zest.
-In general, the fruit is cut into two equal halves to squeeze-extract juice.
-One may also get the help of juice extracting appliances.
+Gently scrub if using the peel for obtaining the zest.
+In general, cut it into halves to squeeze-extract juice.
+One may also get the help of juice-extracting appliances.

 Here are some serving tips:

 Besides from their common usage as flavoring base in beverages or lemonade, they can also be used in confectionaries like pies, cakes, pastry dough, and marinades.